 Link building is a crucial element to driving visibility for competitive keywords.
 However, link building has a bad reputation – and often rightly so.
 Links can help and hurt your search engine visibility.

 Yet, developing strong visibility requires that you have the right kind of links pointing to your site.
-These links help Google and other search engines determine your relative importance and to order search results using these metrics.
+These links help Google and other search engines determine your relative importance and order search results using these metrics.

 If there is any confusion at all we can follow Google’s own advice here, which is to “make sure other sites link to yours”.